simongray/StatementAnnotator/documentation/philosophy.md

 displays points of agreements in real time between users on social media when they are writing to each other.
 These displayed agreements should then help moderate more negative replies into a more positive direction or perhaps just delight users who will find it a funny and interesting feature.

+It can also make good use of the fact that Statements can easily be composed into sentences and paragraphs.
+Statements can be grouped by subject and from these groupings it is simple to compose descriptive text.
+This allows for construction of a personal profile in natural language based entirely on data mining.